Our Director

 Artistic Director

-Mr. McCullough is a Board Member of the National Association of Negro Musicians, Inc., the 2nd Assistant Director of the Eastern Region of the National Association of Negro Musicians, Inc, Artistic Director of the Boys Choir of Hampton Roads, Past Director of the Booker T. Washington High School Alumni Choir, Past Board Member of NASPAAM, Assistant Manager of the Valley Forge Music Fair, Devon, PA, a Founding Member of the Virginia Symphony Orchestra’s Advisory Council and President of the Tidewater Area Musicians.
+Mr. McCullough’s leadership extends across numerous national and regional arts organizations.
+He serves as a Board Member and Vice President of the National Association of Negro Musicians, Inc. (NANM), Eastern Region Director of the Eastern Region of NANM, and Editor-in-Chief of Reverberations, NANM’s national newsletter.
+He is the Artistic Director of the Boys Choir of Hampton Roads, former Director of the Booker T. Washington High School Alumni Choir, former Board Member of NASPAAM, and former Assistant Manager of the historic Valley Forge Music Fair in Devon, Pennsylvania—the nation’s first theater-in-the-round.
+He is also a Founding Member of the Virginia Symphony Orchestra Advisory Council and Past President of the Tidewater Area Musicians.

 Geraldine Boone